 - Allowing them to bring a companion who is either a trade union representative or work colleague to said meeting;

 - Offering the employee sufficient information and an opportunity to provide you with their views as to how to avoid redundancy;

 - Exploring all reasonable options to avoid making redundancies, including the possibility of redeployment;

 - Engaging in a proper consultation with the employees who are at risk and notifying employees of the decision in writing; and

-- Offering an appeal, whilst not obligatory in law, is also best practice.
+- Offering an appeal (whilst not obligatory in law, this would be best practice).

 How we can help